BrendanMyers88/SunEaterDict/README.md

 *AI was used in making this project*

+If you just want the `.mobi` file, you'll find it under Releases!

 A small Ruby project for building a Kindle-compatible dictionary from a JSON glossary of *Sun Eater* terms.

 The source glossary lives in `glossary.json`.
 The generated Kindle dictionary files live in `kindle_dictionary/`.